anirbannath/mobile-demo/README.md

 Here are some commands which can be used to navigate between the pages:

 - Go to home
-- Go to contact
+- Go to contact page
-- Go to client
-- Take me to my homepage
-- Take me to contacts page
-- Take me to clients page
+- Navigate to client page
 - Create note
 - Create a note
 - Discard (For going to the previous page)